howaskew/Explore-OpenActive-data-with-R-code/README.md

 glimpse(opp$data.accessibilitySupport)

 #Like the activity list, these terms are managed as concepts in a vocabulary.
-#OpenActive has a draft [controlled vocabulary for accessibility support](https://openactive.io/accessibility-support/), but not all providers use this.
 ```

 ## Reading all the pages in a data feed